BaroDevelopment/PaladinJS/README.md

 <img align="center" src="https://discordapp.com/api/guilds/393207704211947521/widget.png?style=banner2"/>

+## Contributing
+1) Fork it
+2) Create your feature branch: git checkout -b my-new-feature
+3) Commit your changes: git commit -am 'Add some feature'
+4) Push to the branch: git push origin my-new-feature
+5) Submit a pull request

 ## Donations
 Paladin is totally free and everyone can use it without restrictions.
 Since I have to pay the host for it and also invest a lot of time in the development I would appreciate every single donation.